populationgenomics/team-docs/onboarding_documentation/technical_documentation/analyst_tutorial/analyst_tutorial.md

 When running stages in the `large cohort` pipeline there are default config files that are automatically chosen (see the default [here](https://github.com/populationgenomics/production-pipelines/blob/0bcf9775206f10ee91ac197c8c178f844ecad447/cpg_workflows/defaults.toml)) with subsequent user-defined parameters overriding these defaults as necessary.
 The default config file for the `large cohort` pipeline can be found [here](https://github.com/populationgenomics/production-pipelines/blob/main/configs/defaults/large_cohort.toml) and in it you can see a description of some of the parameters and what they're used for.

 #### Task: Write a config file
-- If we are wanting to run the `large cohort` pipeline on the `fewgenomes-test` dataset, we will need to create a config file that is capable of doing this.
+- If we are wanting to run the `large cohort` pipeline on the `bioheart-test` dataset, we will need to create a config file that is capable of doing this.
-- Have a go at writing your own config file capable of running the `large cohort` pipeline on `fewgenomes-test` up until the `Combiner` stage.
+- Have a go at writing your own config file capable of running the `large cohort` pipeline on `bioheart-test` up until the `Combiner` stage.
-- You can use the default config file as a starting point, and then override the necessary parameters to run the pipeline on `fewgenomes-test`.
+- You can use the default config file as a starting point, and then override the necessary parameters to run the pipeline on `bioheart-test`.
 - *Hint*: You will **not** need to change anything in the default `large cohort` config file.

 <details>